msys2/msys2.github.io/web/docs/environments.md

 * Widely tested/used at this point
 * Fortran support
 * While there also exists a Clang package in the MINGW environments, that one still uses the GNU linker and the GNU C++ library.
-In same cases Clang is used to build packages as well there, in case upstream prefers Clang over gcc for example.
+In some cases Clang is used to build packages as well there, in case upstream prefers Clang over gcc for example.